mfitzp/django-golifescience/README.md

 django-golifescience
 ====================

-Before the current I discovered Pelican the golifescience site was built on top of Django, and went through a number of iterations as part of previous now-defunct projects.
+Before I discovered Pelican the golifescience site was built on top of Django, and went through a number of iterations as part of previous now-defunct projects.
 As a result there is a stash of reasonably useful Django code sitting in a repo.